The Proficiency Framework (2023 onwards)

-From 2023, NAPLAN results are reported against four proficiency levels instead of the old 10-band system.
-This change was made to give parents clearer information about whether their child is meeting the expected standard.
+Since 2023, NAPLAN results are reported against four proficiency levels instead of the old 10-band system (bands 1–10).
+This change was made to give parents clearer information about whether their child is meeting the expected standard for their year level.

 | Level | Meaning |